Stadia messaging appears to be rolling out right now - 9to5Google

 As its one-year anniversary quickly approaches, Google has been on a tear with new features for Stadia.
 We’ve been tracking it for months, and now it appears that messaging is rolling out on Google Stadia.

-While it’s easy to joke that Stadia is now “another Google messaging app,” the fact remains that messaging and voice chat are a core part of any gaming platform and there’s no reason for Stadia to be any different.
+While it’s easy to joke that Stadia is now “another Google messaging app,” the fact remains that messaging and voice chat are core parts of any gaming platform, and there’s no reason for Stadia to be any different.

+Update 11/16: After rolling out to some users last week, Stadia messaging is now widely rolling out across the globe.
+Mario, a product manager at Google, confirmed on Twitter that the feature is available in every country Stadia supports — US, Germany, Canada, Finland, Denmark, France, Sweden, Netherlands, Norway, Belgium, Ireland, the UK, and Spain.

+The feature should appear on the web app the next time you load it up.
+On the Android app, it should go live soon but may require a force stop.

 First spotted by @ipnagogico on Twitter, it appears that messaging is rolling out now on Stadia.
 We can’t confirm the same on our own accounts, but this use shows a pop-up regarding the new feature in the web app.
 A rough translation from Italian to English reads: